digital-blueprint/template-app/README.md

 ## The construct

 ### /assets/*
+# TODO add renaming suggestions as mentioned in the task description
 The main html construct is based in the asset folder: `dbp-frontend-template-app.html.ejs` You can change here favicons, the color variables, fonts and the outer html construct.

 - To get started rename this file to `<your-app-name>.html.ejs`

 For favicon support in multiple browsers there exist one folder and twi other files.
 The icons - in different size - are based in the folder `icon`.
-The file `dbp-frontend-template-app.browserconfig.xml.ejs` is for styled windows tiles. `manifest.json` tells the browser information about the website on different device. (short name, name, start url, icons, colors ...)

-- Change `dbp-frontend-template-app.browserconfig.xml.ejs` to `<your-app-name>.browserconfig.xml.ejs`
-    - (optional) Change the TitleColor
-- In `manifest.json` change the short_name, the name, the starter url and the path to the icon folder
-    - (optional) Change the background_color and/or the theme_color

 ### /src/*